periskop-dev/periskop-scala/README.md

 # Periskop Scala Client

-[Periskop](https://github.com/soundcloud/periskop) requires collecting and aggregating exceptions on the client side, as well as exposing them via an HTTP endpoint using a well define format.
+[Periskop](https://github.com/soundcloud/periskop) requires collecting and aggregating exceptions on the client side, as well as exposing them via an HTTP endpoint using a well defined format.

 This library provides collection and rendering capabilities.